 Renal manifestations of scleroderma are common, affecting up to 25% of patients.
 Some patients (5-10%) can present with a scleroderma renal crisis (SRC).
 These patients have an abrupt onset of hypertension and acute renal failure 4.

 For a general discussion of scleroderma, please refer to the parent article: scleroderma.

-The pathophysiology is very similar to malignant nephrosclerosis and is characterised by pronounced constriction of arcuate and interlobular arterioles resulting in focal cortical ischaemia.
-However, in scleroderma this is a primary process that subsequently produces hypertension.
+The pathophysiology is very similar to malignant nephrosclerosis and is characterized by pronounced constriction of arcuate and interlobular arterioles resulting in focal cortical ischemia.
+However, in scleroderma, this is a primary process that subsequently produces hypertension.

 Histopathologic changes of small arcuate and interlobular arterioles are: